MicrosoftDocs/Hololens/hololens/hololens-insider.md

 ![Certificate viewer in the Settings app](images/hololens-certificate-viewer.png)

 ### Install and Remove Certificates
 Starting in Windows Insider release 19041.1361+ you can install and remove certificates directly on HoloLens 2, through the Settings app.
 Certificate installation currently supports .cer and .crt files.
-Device Owners can install certificates in Local Machine and Current User stores, whereas Device Users can only install certificates in Current User store.
-Removal of certificates is only supported for certificates installed directly from the Settings UI, and not through other means, such as MDM or provisioning packages.
+Device Owners can install certificates in Local Machine and Current User;  all other users can only install into Current User.
+Users can only remove certificates installed directly from the Settings UI.
+If a certificate has been installed through other means, it must be also be removed by the same mechanism.

 #### To install a certificate using the certificate viewer:
 1. Navigate to **Settings App** -> **Update and Security** -> **Certificates**, and select **Install a Certificate**.